 Cultivate relationships with your clients by getting away from the sales pitch, and turning it into providing value.
 Earn your clients' trust by being genuine, and respecting and identifying their needs.
 It sounds easy, but it requires intention and a change in mindset.

 Having survived some turbulent times, companies just re-focus their energy on what has changed.
 The recession and its recovery have brought about changes in industry regulation, consumer habits, new competitors, and gaps left by former competitors.
 All of these changes present opportunities for companies to take advantage of, and are the key to their survival in the new world.

 Outlines a number of online courses and web resources that can help members in the changeover to IFRS.
-In addition to these online resources, the Ontario Institute offers a comprehensive series of half-day to two-day courses on IFRS, many of which will be presented in the Spring/Summer PD Program that runs from May through July.
+In addition to these online resources, CPA Ontario offers a comprehensive series of half-day to two-day courses on IFRS, many of which will be presented in the Spring/Summer PD Program that runs from May through July.